solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ### **Q**: _Is there a view for understanding jobs that were submitted, deep-dive what steps were executed?_

 **A**: This will be located in the Monitoring Hub of Synapse Studio.

 ---

-### **Q**: _What type of RBAC granularity do we provide on Synapse?_

-**A**: That's a good question for RBAC.
-The answer is yes, but the granularity would be at the workspace level rather than the object level for now.
-Some aspects still TBD.

----